Pembroke and Tenby Railway: Gauge change on the South Wales Railway route

 In May 1872, the GWR altered the track gauge in South Wales to standard gauge.
-The GWR obliged the P&TR to supply rails to assist the process of conversion of track used by the P&TR at Carmarthen.
+The GWR obliged the Pembroke and Tenby Railway (P&TR) to supply rails to assist the process of conversion of track used by the P&TR at Carmarthen.

 The economics of running independent trains between Whitland and Carmarthen were altered by the GWR gauge conversion, and, from 1 August 1872, all services by the P&TR east of Whitland ceased.
 For passengers, through coaches were attached to GWR trains at Whitland; these trains called at Carmarthen Junction and were detached there and worked forward to Carmarthen Town station.

 The Pembroke and Tenby Loop at Carmarthen therefore had no traffic and it was reduced to siding status.
-From the same date, the M&MR ceased to run into Carmarthen Town station, and it terminated its trains at Pencader; the through carriages from Euston were no more, and the P&TR was isolated from its earlier narrow gauge allies.
+From the same date, the Manchester and Milford Railway (M&MR) ceased to run into Carmarthen Town station, and it terminated its trains at Pencader; the through carriages from Euston were no more, and the P&TR was isolated from its earlier narrow gauge allies.

 Extensions at Pembroke Dock

-The P&TR Act of 1859 had envisaged the ferry pier at Hobbs Point in Pembroke Dock being the termination of the railway line, giving direct access to Neyland.
+The Pembroke and Tenby Railway Act 1859 (22 & 23 Vict. c. vi) had envisaged the ferry pier at Hobbs Point in Pembroke Dock being the termination of the railway line, giving direct access to Neyland.
 The release of government land was required and as this was not done in time, the powers expired.
 When the branch was finally built, the junction was made 17 chains east of Pembroke Dock station and the branch was 51 chains long; it was ready in April 1872, opened for goods traffic only.
 However, the Admiralty repeatedly objected to the extension of a pier into deep water, frustrating aspirations to bring larger vessels to the pier.

-Separately, an extension railway to the dockyard was authorised by an act of 1870; the line was difficult, descending on gradients of 1 in 44, and having six level crossings in the town; it opened on 21 July 1871.
+Separately, an extension railway to the dockyard was authorised by the Pembroke and Tenby Railway (Dockyard Extension) Act 1870 (33 & 34 Vict. c. cxxvii); the line was difficult, descending on gradients of 1 in 44, and having six level crossings in the town; it opened on 21 July 1871.
 The Dockyard Extension Railway was later taken over by the Admiralty, on 1 January 1892, for £23,334 in commutation of a £933 yearly payment.